 Section 101.
 Reforms and Targets Enhanced Mandatory Minimum Sentences for Prior Drug Felons.
 The enhanced mandatory minimums for prior drug felons are reduced: the three-strike penalty is reduced from life imprisonment to 25 years, and the 20-year minimum is reduced to 15 years.
 The offenses that trigger these enhanced minimum sentences are also reformed.
 Currently, those offenses could be any prior drug felony.
 This bill would both limit them to serious drug felonies and expand them to include serious violent felonies.
-This provision may be applied retroactively to reduce a defendant's sentence, but only after a court considers sentencing factors, including any danger and prison misconduct.
+The managers' amendment excludes from the definition of "serious drug felony" non-violent drug felonies for which the sentence was completed more than 15 years prior to the commission of the current offense.
+This provision may be applied retroactively to reduce a defendant's sentence, but only after a court considers sentencing factors, including any danger and prison misconduct, as well as a review of prior criminal conduct and other relevant information from governmental authorities.
+Retroactive relief cannot be given to an offender who has ever been convicted of a serious violent felony.

 Section 102.
 Broadens the Existing Safety Valve.
-The existing safety valve is expanded to include offenders with up to four criminal history points.
-However, offenders with prior "3 point" felony convictions or prior "2 point" violent or drug trafficking offenses will not be eligible for the safety valve.
+The existing safety valve is expanded to include offenders with up to four criminal history points, excluding 1-point offenses, such as minor misdemeanors.
+However, offenders with prior "3 point" felony convictions or prior "2 point" violent offenses will not be eligible for the safety valve.
+Formerly, defendants under the bill would not have been eligible for the existing safety valve if they had been convicted of a 2 point drug trafficking offense as well.
 The safety valve will also adopt an existing mechanism under the Sentencing Guidelines to permit a court to waive those disqualifying prior convictions if the court specifies in writing that those prior convictions substantially over-represent the seriousness of the defendant's criminal history or the likelihood that the defendant will commit other crimes.
 This provision is subject to appellate review, like other sentencing determinations, and offenders with prior serious drug or violent convictions are ineligible for relief.
-This provision is not retroactive.
+Section 102 also provides for applicability of the safety valve in maritime drug cases to the same extent as others.
+Section 102 is not retroactive.

 Section 103.
 Creates a Second Safety Valve that Preserves but Targets the 10-Year Mandatory Minimum to Certain Drug Offenders.
-A second safety valve is created that preserves but targets the existing 10-year mandatory minimum to (1) offenders who performed an enhanced role in the offense or (2) otherwise served as an importer, exporter, high-level distributor or supplier, wholesaler, or manufacturer.
+A second safety valve is created that preserves but targets the existing 10-year mandatory minimum to offenders who did not serve as an importer, exporter, high-level distributor or supplier, wholesaler, or manufacturer, unless they were minor or minimal participants in the conspiracy.
+Prior language excluding defendants who played an enhanced role from eligibility for this second safety valve has been deleted.
 Consistent with the existing safety valve, the offender must not have used violence or a firearm or been a member of a continuing criminal enterprise, and the offense must not have resulted in death or serious bodily injury.
 The defendant must also truthfully "proffer" with the government and provide any and all information and evidence the defendant has about the offense.
+The amended bill restricts use of information the defendant provides during the proffer from being used against him unless the information concerns a violent crime.
 This provision also excludes offenders with prior serious drug or serious violent convictions or offenders who distributed drugs to or with a person under the age of 18.
 This provision is not retroactive.